 Our goal is to make your research experience as efficient, enriching, and pleasant as possible.
-We ask that you make an appointment in advance to schedule your visit.
+We ask that you make an appointment at least two business days in advance to schedule your visit to the Center.
 We know that your time is valuable, and with some preparation, we will assist you in making the most of your visit.
 Please review the webpage and the variety of tools we make available to you to assist with your work.
-We hope that our facility and our dedicated and helpful staff with make your work more productive and meaningful.
+We hope that our facility and our dedicated and helpful staff will make your work more productive and meaningful.
 We look forward to assisting you with your research.

 Please prepare for your visit to the Howard Gotlieb Archival Research Center by reading the list of Rules & Guidelines which govern the use of our materials.
 Please note that our rules are designed to protect the physical and intellectual property rights of our collectees.

-The research process at the Gotlieb Center begins with a written query.
+If you wish to see the physical objects in the Howard Thurman Collection or the Sue Bailey Thurman Collection, the research process at the Gotlieb Center begins with a written query.
 We have a tremendous number of requests that come in daily and having your request in writing with all the details of your project and your contact information helps facilitate our response.
+Including the information from the online finding aid will help expedite the process.
 The Gotlieb Center provides reference services but does not provide research services.

 In order to send a query to the Center from the website, please scroll down to the Reference Query Form.
 If you are returning forms for approval or wish to contact us via post or fax, the contact information is as follows: